What’s new in the world of ecological research? Learn about our science in these interactive stories.

 By studying the drivers of autumn senescence we were able to show that photosynthesis has a crucial role in autumn onset, constraining the seasonal carbon uptake of temperate forests.

 Nematodes uncovered: soil organisms and carbon cycling

-Our study shows that Soil nematodes are the world's most abundant animals.
+Soil nematodes are the world’s most abundant animal.
 For each human, there are about 60 billion nematodes in Earth's topsoil.